STS Vermont

 A Match Made in…Five Guys?
 The Story of Biblical Counseling at ERBC

 Marty and Femi met in April of 2019 during the lunch break of the CCEF New England Annual Conference.
 Since 2022, they have been working together to start a biblical counseling ministry at East Randolph Baptist Church.
 Why?
 And what does that even look like?
-Join them as they explain the impetus behind starting a biblical counsel at ERBC and what their long term goal is for the ministry.
+Join them as they explain the impetus behind starting a biblical counsel at ERBC and what their long term goal is for the ministry and discuss how the Lord might help you start something similar in your context.

 Marty has pastored the East Randolph Baptist Church since 2002 and has enjoyed seeing the church growing and understanding the truth and application of the gospel.
 Marty has four kids and was married to Julie in 1998.
 He grew up in New England and after a few years in Kentucky came back to serve in Vermont.
 Marty enjoys serving his small town and the way of life in rural Vermont.